Digests

 Primary Holding

-The requirement for publication of a Notice of Sale in an extrajudicial foreclosure under Act No. 3135 is complied with when the publication is circulated in the city where the property is located, regardless of where the newspaper is printed or published; and the mortgagor's failure to maintain the sound value of collateral as required by the mortgage contract constitutes an event of default authorizing foreclosure.
+The publication requirement for a Notice of Sale in an extrajudicial foreclosure is satisfied if the newspaper is of general circulation in the city or municipality where the property is located, regardless of where the newspaper is printed.

 Background